wp-media/wp-rocket/docs/usage.md

 For more details on all available API functions, and the data they accept, refer to the [API Reference](/api/).

+_Note:_ You should ensure that your callbacks are attached to the relevant hook before priority 10 of WordPress' `init` hook is fired.

 ## Installation

 There are two ways to install Action Scheduler: